 Student loan debt is our generation’s weightiest financial burden, and you’ve overcome it!
 That is a huge accomplishment, and you should be proud.
 So go ahead, treat yourself.
 But when you get back, be ready to get down and dirty with the other nine things on this list.

 2. Plan Your Budget

 If you’re serious about cutting your spending so that you can free up money to pay off debt and invest, you need to stick to a budget.
 It’s a non-negotiable.
 Budgeting really boils down to giving each dollar you make a “job,” and this course will show you how to do just that.

 3. Figure Out Your Net Worth

 If you haven’t done this already, figure out your net worth.
 Your net worth is what you own (your assets) minus what you owe (your liabilities).
 Personal Capital is a great tool to help you automatically update your net worth every month.
-I like it so much I wrote a blog post about it here.

 4. Put Together an Emergency Fund